jonsamwell/angular-module-management/README.md

 # angular-module-management
-Always the developer to create module manifest files for angular modules that are automatically loaded into a (dev) app and can used across different mini apps with a solution.
+Allows the developer to create module manifest files for angular modules that are automatically loaded into a (dev) app and can used across different mini apps with a solution.

 The process of creating a large angular app has many hard solutions to overcome.
 One of the most problematic for me and the